 We require a certain amount of cash on hand for operations.
-At June 30, 2010, we had approximately \$1.86 billion of cash and cash equivalents available for operations, debt service and retirement, development activities, general corporate purposes and enhancements to our resorts.
-Approximately \$1.2 billion of our cash balance is held by Wynn Resorts, Limited, which is not a guarantor of the debt of its subsidiaries, including Wynn Las Vegas, LLC and Wynn Macau, S.A.
-As of June 30, 2010, we had approximately \$146.3 million available to draw under our Wynn Las Vegas credit facilities and approximately \$869.8 million available to draw under our Wynn Macau credit facilities.
+At September 30, 2010, we had approximately \$1.92 billion of cash and cash equivalents available for operations, debt service and retirement, development activities, general corporate purposes and enhancements to our resorts.
+Approximately \$1.25 billion of our cash balance is held by Wynn Resorts, Limited, which is not a guarantor of the debt of its subsidiaries, including Wynn Las Vegas, LLC and Wynn Macau, S.A.
+As of September 30, 2010, we had approximately \$317.2 million available to draw under our Wynn Las Vegas credit facilities and approximately \$1 billion available to draw under our Wynn Las Vegas credit facilities and approximately \$1 billion available to draw under our Wynn Macau credit facilities.
 Except for scheduled quarterly payments on two notes payable totaling \$0.9 million, we have no debt maturities in 2010.
-We believe that cash flow from operations and our existing cash balances will be adequate to satisfy our anticipated uses of capital during 2010.
+We believe that cash flow from operations and our existing cash balances will be adequate to satisfy our anticipated uses of capital during the remainder of 2010.

-Cash and cash equivalents include investments in U.S. Treasury Bills, money market accounts and bank time deposits, all with maturities of less than 90 days.
+Cash and cash equivalents include investments in U.S. Treasury Bills, money market funds and bank time deposits, all with purchase maturities of less than 90 days.